simolus3/drift/docs/docs/Dart API/tables.md

     1. **Multiple Indexes on a Table**

         {{ load_snippet('mulit-single-col-index','lib/snippets/dart_api/tables.dart.excerpt.json', indent=8) }}
         This creates two separate indexes, one for each column.
-This means that queries that filter on each column individually can use the index.
+        Queries that filter on each column independently can use the index.
         However, queries that filter on both columns can't use the index.

     2. **Multi-Column Index**

         {{ load_snippet('multi-col-index','lib/snippets/dart_api/tables.dart.excerpt.json', indent=8) }}

         This creates a single index that covers both columns.
-This means that queries that use both or the first column can use the index.
-However, queries that just filter on the second column (age) can't use the index.
+Queries that use both or the first column (name) can use the index.
+However, queries that only filter on the second column (age) can't use the index.

     This topic is quite complex, and out of scope for this documentation.
 See [here](https://www.sqlitetutorial.net/sqlite-index/) for more information.